Perezented/ConwaysGameOfLife/README.md

 ## Rules for the Game of Life

-1. Any cell with 2 or 3 neighbors lives the next generation.
+1. Any cell with 2 or 3 live neighbors lives the next generation.

-2. Any dead cell with exactly 3 neighbors comes to life.
+2. Any dead cell with exactly 3 live neighbors comes to life.

-3. Any other cell is dead.
+3. Any other cell are dead.

 ## My Version of the game

-On this version, the grid is 50x50 to begin with.
+On this version, the grid is 55x55 to begin with on pc, 25x25 on mobile.
 The walls act as dead cells.

--   There are Play and Pause buttons, as well as speed buttons that increment or decrement .2 of a second per generation.
+-   There are Play and Pause buttons, as well as speed buttons that increment or decrement .1 of a second per generation.

 -   If you wish to clear the field and draw your own figures on the grid, there is a button for that.

 -   The Random button will make the board randomized with some cells being dead and most being alive.